NicKarlovich/dnd/data/herald.md

 The following is the first ideal which officially begins you on your path towards becoming a member of the Knights Radiant:

 >*Life before death.
 Strength before weakness.
 Journey before destination.*

+### Manifest Spren
+Upon speaking your first ideal, your connection to your spren has strengthened enough that they can be physically manifested in the physical realm.
+When you finish a long rest, you can innately cast Find Familiar requiring no material using the statblock of the owl, but it has the physical characteristics of your spren.
+See [The Coppermind](https://coppermind.net/wiki/Coppermind:Welcome) for more information on what your spren looks like.

+At 7th level, your spren can innately cast Invisibility on themselves.

 ### Shardblade
 At 3rd level, the bond you have with spren has evolved to the point where you gain the ability to summon them in the material plane.
 You can use your interact object to summon your Shardblade in your empty hand.
 You can choose the form that this weapon takes each time you create it.
 The form of the weapon must be a weapon with which you are proficient.
 Additionally, this weapon counts as magical for the purpose of overcoming resistance and immunity to nonmagical attacks and damage.
 If your order grants you the power to cast spells, your Shardblade can act as an arcane focus for your Herald spells.